IF YOU ARE INTERESTED IN ORGANISING A SCREENING PLEASE GET IN TOUCH: firstname.lastname@example.org

 Dr Eylem Atakav speaks to BBC Norfolk about the documentary in relation to the recent debate about the veil.
 READ here

-FIRST SCREENING IN THE UK - Our short documentary “I wasn’t always dressed like this” will be screened in the UK during October.
+FIRST SCREENING IN THE UK, October 2013 - Our short documentary “I wasn’t always dressed like this” will be screened in the UK during October.
 Please READ the PR developed by the press department at University of East Anglia.

 Betty Martins presented a paper about the methodology of the documentary at the international Symposium Mediating Religions – Representations of Religions in the Media: Multidisciplinary Approaches, in Liverpool, on the 30th of June.